roman-milk/roman-milk.github.io/brandi-and-kelly.md

  In an agony of disbelief she watched him smooth shaving cream between her legs.
 It would have been a fun feeling under different circumstances but here and now it was alarming.
 It was terrible knowing the very idea of being shaved was stoking her up.
 At least her lips were hidden under white foam but she could feel them responding to his attention.

  'Damn him, damn him!
 Doesn't he know what he's doing to me?' "ease aster," she pleaded, with an expression of urgency upon her face intended to communicate a need for mercy.
-Report_Story #2